TIT8/BLE-sensor_PDM-microphone/python_receiver/README.md

 ## The Recognizer Script :monocle_face:

 Samples from the Arduino Nano 33 BLE Sense PDM microphone arrive at a sample rate of 16 kHz and are 16 bits per sample.
 The PDM code fills a buffer of 512 samples, each 16 bits.
 This buffer is then passed to `Serial.write()`, which writes 1024 bytes and proceeds to refill the same buffer for the next burst.
 Therefore, to record for the desired duration, we read 'fsamp' * 'seconds' transactions and store them in the numpy buffer.
-Essentially, we read 1024 bytes each time and convert them into a numpy array of 512 items with a size of `numpy.int16`.
+Essentially, we read 1024 bytes each time and convert them into a Numpy array of 512 items with a size of `numpy.int16`.
 Hence, it's more convenient to think in terms of bytes to approximate the listening duration.

 ```python3
 # Serial COMM